-Selecting Tools for USB 2.0 Physical Layer Testing Real-Time Oscilloscope A real-time oscilloscope is the most crucial test instrument for USB 2.0 measurements.
+Figure 11.
+DPO7254C digital phosphor oscilloscope Selecting Tools for USB 2.0 Physical Layer Testing Real-Time Oscilloscope A real-time oscilloscope is the most crucial test instrument for USB 2.0 measurements.
 When selecting an oscilloscope for these measurements, it is important to consider the oscilloscopes rise time, bandwidth and sample rate.
 The following section deals with the required performance characteristics of the real-time oscilloscope.
 Effect of Oscilloscope Bandwidth/Rise Time on Measurement Accuracy Rise time needs of the oscilloscope depend closely on the rise times or slew rate of the signals to be measured.
-The following empirical formula gives the relation between measured rise time [RT(measured)], oscilloscope rise time [RT(oscilloscope)] and signal rise time [RT(signal)]; $RT(measured) = \sqrt{[RT(signal)^2 + RT(oscilloscope)^2]}$ The following table illustrates the variation of percentage error versus the ratio of oscilloscope rise time to signal rise time, based on this relationship.
-Rise/Fall Time vs Oscilloscope Bandwidth and Rise Time Bandwidth (GHz) Rise Time (ps) Measured Rise Time % Error 4 100 509 1.80% 3 120 514 2.80% 2 180 531 6.20% 1 340 604 21% 1 400 640 28% ^{} Based on a signal with a 500 ps rise time.

-When the oscilloscope rise time specification is five times that of the signal, the error decreases to 1.8%.
-However, lower oscilloscope rise times would signify higher error in measurements with respect to signals.
-Therefore, in order to measure a signal with a rise time of 500 ps, the oscilloscope used should ideally have a rise time of 100-180 ps, like a DPO7254.
+The following empirical formula gives the relation between measured rise time [RT(measured)], oscilloscope rise time [RT(oscilloscope)] and signal rise time [RT(signal)]; $$RT(measured) = \sqrt{[RT(signal)^2 + RT(oscilloscope)^2]}$$ Typical edge rates of USB 2.0 silicon are in the 300-500ps range and an oscilloscope with rise time performance faster than this is recommended.
+However, slower oscilloscope rise times would signify higher error in measurements with respect to signals.
+Therefore, in order to measure a signal with a rise time of a typical USB 2.0 signal with less than 10-15% error, the oscilloscope used should ideally have a rise time of 100-180 ps, like a DPO7254C.
 Effect of Oscilloscope Sample Rate on Testing To capture information at edge speeds as fast as 500 ps, you need at least 10 sample points on an edge.
 This requirement becomes even more important when performing a monotonicity test, mandatory for high-speed testing.
 Tektronix Solutions The following chart lists various Tektronix real-time oscilloscopes.
-Specification DP07254 DP07354 DP070404 Rise/Fall Time 160 ps 115 ps 98 ps Sample Rate (1 ch) 40 GS/s 40 GS/s 25 GS/s Note: USB 2.0 can encounter edge rates as fast as 500 ps.
-The DPO7254 digital phosphor oscilloscope is just one of the high performance members of the Tektronix's Windows-based oscilloscopes.
-With 40 GS/s maximum real-time sample rate and 2.5 GHz bandwidth, the four-channel DPO7254 strikes a balance between high performance and affordability for verification, debug and characterization of USB 2.0 designs.
+Specification DP07254C DP07354C DP070404C Rise/Fall Time 160 ps 115 ps 98 ps Sample Rate (1 ch) 40 GS/s 40 GS/s 25 GS/s Note: USB 2.0 can encounter edge rates as fast as 100 ps.
+The DPO7254C digital phosphor oscilloscope is just one of the high performance members of the Tektronix's Windowsbased oscilloscopes.
+With 40 GS/s maximum real-time sample rate and 2.5 GHz bandwidth, the four-channel DPO7254C strikes a balance between high performance and affordability for verification, debug and characterization of USB 2.0 designs.
 This instrument features exceptional signal acquisition performance, operational simplicity and open connectivity to the design environment.
-The DPO7254 delivers more than 250,000 wfms/s waveform capture rate, enabled by proprietary DPX® acquisition technology, to detect and capture elusive events with confidence and ease.
+The DPO7254C delivers more than 250,000 wfms/s waveform capture rate, enabled by proprietary DPX® acquisition technology, to detect and capture elusive events with confidence and ease.
 Other higher bandwidth oscilloscopes from Tektronix can also be used within the probes, software, and accessories mentioned here to perform USB compliance tests.
-Contact your Tektronix representative to learn more about the best instruments for your applications.
 Time Domain Reflectometer A time domain reflectometer is required for the impedance measurement test.
-The DSA8200 digital sampling oscilloscope with 80E04 TDR sampling module provides true differential time domain reflectometry (TDR), making it an ideal solution for USB 2.0 device and cable impedance measurements.
+The DSA8300 digital sampling oscilloscope with 80E04 TDR sampling module provides true differential time domain reflectometry (TDR), making it an ideal solution for USB 2.0 device and cable impedance measurements.
 This oscilloscope and sampling module can display both the individual positive and negative TDR waveforms of differential line characteristics and directly measure the impedance of each conductor or common mode voltage of the differential line.
 This test system can also display the true differential measurements of both these lines and display the impedance in the unit of ohms, providing the user with the required measurements to validate any USB 2.0 device.
 Signal Source A signal source is required for the receiver sensitivity test.
-The Tektronix AWG5000 and AWG7000 Series are excellent signal sources for USB receiver sensitivity tests.
+The Tektronix AWG5000C and AWG7000C Series are excellent signal sources for USB receiver sensitivity tests.
 Setup files to perform USB 2.0 receiver sensitivity tests for all of these signal sources are provided by Tektronix.